 Cut to Karwa Chauth a few years ago…

-I went to my boss, who was CEO of a big stock-broking house and former President of the Bombay Stock Exchange.
+I went to my boss, who was the CEO of a big stock-broking house and former President of the Bombay Stock Exchange (the only lady to adorn this honour).
 She wanted to keep an important meeting the next day involving some very important discussion points.
 Some expressions ran through my face, which she could notice.
 She asked me, “What is the matter”?
 I told her, “Tomorrow being Karwa Chauth, I wanted a day off, so the meeting may be shifted to the next day.”
 Now, her expression changed, and she questioned, “Being an independent woman, you believe in all this?
 You never looked to me like one?
 You are so religious, doing fast and puja, etc.?”
 I countered, “Maam are you not religious?
 You greet people with Jai Shri Krishna and go to the temple?”
 Surprised again, she replied, “I am not religious, but I am spiritual.
 I follow this doctrine”.

 This set me thinking…if I observe Hindu Sanatani rituals, I am religious and if I believe there is a supreme power above all of us, I am spiritual.
 Are these two any different?
 Yes and No!!

 It set the ball rolling for my thought process, which I am sharing with you.
 Though they may be used together rather interchangeably these two concepts are different.
 Research reveals that spirituality involves a personal quest for meaning in life, while religion involves an organized entity with rituals and practices focusing on a higher power or God.